ezflashiv/EZ-Flash-IV-Client-2014/Setting-up-FreeBSD-workstation.md

 `boot0cfg -m 0x3 /dev/ada0`

-0x3 is a hexadecimal of 3, while 3 is a sum of integers that represent each active item.
+0x3 is a hexadecimal of decimal 3, while 3 is a sum of integers that represent each active item.
 Each item's integer is previous item's integer multiplied by 2, so:

   - F1 = 1
   - F2 = 2